RoyalStevieG/Appointment-Manager/README.md

     Navigate to the
     If you want to create an account for a vendor, use one the following emails ('johndeere@gmail.com','stevejobs@gmail.com').
-    When creating a client user account don't use on of the emails mentioned above as that will result in a vendor account.
+    When creating a client user account don't use one of the emails mentioned above as that will result in a vendor account.

-Test Case:

-    Create a new vendor user using the following information (email: johndeere@gmail.com, password:  )
+------ End of file ------